0 Items in Your Cart

 Dental assistants also help with a variety of other clinical tasks.
 When a dentist needs a cast of a patient's teeth or mouth—used for diagnosing and planning the correction of dental problems—assistants may mix the necessary materials.
 They may also pour, trim, and polish these study casts.
 Some assistants prepare materials for making dental restorations, and many polish and clean patients' dentures.
 Some may perform the necessary laboratory work to make temporary dental replacements.

 State laws determine which clinical tasks a dental assistant is able to perform.
 Dental assistants are not the same as dental hygienists, who are licensed to perform a wider variety of clinical tasks such as scaling and polishing teeth.
-Some states allow dental assistants to apply medications to teeth and gums, isolate individual teeth for treatment using rubber dams, and remove excess cement after cavities have been filled.
-In some states, dental assistants can actually put fillings in patients' mouths.
+Some states allow dental assistants to apply fluoride to teeth, remove soft deposits such as plaque (i.e., coronal polishing), apply topical anesthetic to an area of a patient’s mouth, isolate individual teeth for treatment using rubber dams, and remove excess cement after cavities have been filled.
 Dental assistants may also check patients' vital signs, update and check medical histories, and help the dentist with any medical emergencies that arise during dental procedures.

 Many dental assistants also perform clerical and administrative tasks.
 These include receptionist duties, scheduling appointments, managing patient records, keeping dental supply inventories, preparing bills for services rendered, collecting payments, and issuing receipts.
 Dental assistants often act as business managers who perform all nonclinical responsibilities such as hiring and firing auxiliary help, scheduling employees, and overseeing office accounting.